AbeelLab/emu/README.md

 Canonicalization is performed in two sets: variants that are complete or have at least X nt (see `--min-comparison-length argument`) and variants that are incomplete and have less than X nt.
 The X value is 20 nt by default.
 The latter set undergoes a much stricter criterion during canonicalization (e.g. large variants must have the same coordinates, type, reference, and alternative sequences to be canonicalized).

 For information regarding canonicalization of large variants with nested variation, see the optional argument, `--max_leniency`.

-For information regarding log files, see the optional argument `--document-logs`.
+For information regarding log files, see the optional argument, `--document-logs`.

 Required arguments:
 ```
 -o or --output
   Output directory.

 -i or --input
   Input file extracted LSVs only.
 By default, this file is called 'AllExtractedLSVs.reference_extended.vcf'.

 -l or --max_leniency
   Input maximum percent difference (default is 0.01).
 This can be tuned down to avoid overzealous
   canonicalization of variants with nested variation (e.g. insertion and substitutions with SNPs).